weikangchia/CS3219-CIR-visualisation/docs/endpoints/trends/GET_keyphrase.md

-# Trends Resources
+# Keyphrase Trends

     GET trends/keyphrase

 ## Description
-Returns trend information for a particular conference.
+Returns trend information for a particular keyphrase.

 ***

 ## Parameters
-Parameter **name** is required.
+Parameter **phrase** is required.

-- **name** — The name of the conference.
+- **phrase** — The phrase that you want to search for.
 - **minYear** — The minimum year for the trend that you want to search for.
 (Default: 1800)
 - **maxYear** — The maximum year for the trend that you want to search for.
 (Default: 1800)

 ## Return format
-An array of values.
+An array of trend data.

 ***